Government Secondary School, Afikpo

-Government Secondary School, Afikpo (GSSA) is a boys' high school located in Afikpo, a town in Ebonyi State in the former Eastern Region of Nigeria, the part of Nigeria that attempted to secede as the independent state of Biafra in the late 1960s.
+Government Secondary School, Afikpo (GSSA) is a boys' secondary school located in Afikpo, a town in Ebonyi State in the former Eastern Region of Nigeria, the part of Nigeria that attempted to secede as the independent state of Biafra in the late 1960s.
 The Nigerian Civil War was Nigeria's ultimately successful attempt to reintegrate Biafra forcibly into the larger Nigerian polity.
 GSSA was one of the best of the antebellum “leadership academies” of Nigeria until the war and its aftermath.

 History

 GSSA was established in 1952 by Charles W. Low.

 The first Principal was Charles W. Low, an Australian.

+The Present principal is Hon.
+Ogbonnia Nwachi.

 Academics

 GSSA was established as an elitist school.
 The school has continued to be one of the best secondary schools in Nigeria.
 All students are required to complete a number of core courses in the arts and sciences.
 Its students constantly achieved high scores in examination results at SSCE, O-Level and A-Level.